sharpchen/sharpchen.github.io/docs/document/Csharp Design Patterns/docs/Behavioural/Observer.md

 - `ObervableCollection<T>`
 - `BindingList<T>`

+> [!NOTE]
-> Observer is the object to be informed when event occurs
+> Observer is the object to be informed when event occurs, informed by passing event args.
-> Observable is the object generating the event.
+> Observable is the object passes the event args when performing something.

 ## By Event